Sesil Karatantcheva: 2015: Representing Bulgaria once again

 Karatancheva's first tournament of the year was the Auckland Open, where she lost in the third round of the qualifying competition to Urszula Radwańska.
 Karatancheva also failed to qualify for the Australian Open, losing in the second qualifying round to Alexandra Panova.
 In February, she participated at the Abierto Mexicano where she was defeated in straight sets in the third qualifying round by Lucie Hradecká, but nonetheless reached the main tournament as a lucky loser.
 Karatantcheva then eliminated Marie Bouzková, Kiki Bertens and Monica Puig to secure herself a place in the semifinals for the second time in her career.
 She subsequently lost to fifth seed Timea Bacsinszky in two sets.
 Next, she played at Monterrey Open, where she lost in the first round of qualifying.
 Despite the setback, Karatantcheva was nonetheless able to stay on course towards improving her ranking by qualifying for the main phase of the Indian Wells Open shortly after that.
 In the first round, she managed a two-set victory over compatriot and friend Tsvetana Pironkova.
 This was the first time since 2000 that two Bulgarian women had met in the main draw of a WTA tournament.
 Karatantcheva then suffered a defeat in straight sets to CoCo Vandeweghe.
-Next, Karatantcheva qualified for the main draw of Miami Open, where she reached the second round, defeating Lauren Davis then ranked No. 61, in the first round in straight sets, and losing to 21st seed Garbiñe Muguruza.
+Next, Karatantcheva qualified for the main draw of Miami Open, where she reached the second round, defeating Lauren Davis, then ranked No. 61, in the first round in straight sets, and losing to 21st seed Garbiñe Muguruza.
 Her ranking improved to 109.
 Next, at the Family Circle Cup in Charleston, she qualified for the main draw, beating Arantxa Rus and Louisa Chirico along the way, and lost in the first round to ninth seed Samantha Stosur.
 At the French Open, Karatantcheva was seeded 3rd in the qualifying draw and she qualified for the main draw.
 In the first round she defeated former world No. 1, Jelena Janković, in straight sets, which allowed her to return to the top 100 in the WTA rankings.
 Then, she lost in the second round to Irina Falconi in three sets.
 Due to her improved ranking, Karatantcheva entered the main draw at Wimbledon.
-In the first round, she lost to Silvia Soler Espinosa in a tight three-setter match.
+In the first round, she lost to Sílvia Soler Espinosa in a tight three-setter match.
 At the US Open, Karatantcheva suffered a 1–6, 2–6 loss to Belinda Bencic from Switzerland.